Orbit-based structural decomposition and stellar population recovery for edge-on barred galaxies: Statistical analysis of stellar masses, ages, and metallicities for all cases

 \subsection{Uncertainties of model-predicted properties}

-For model-predicted masses from each mock data set, we estimate their uncertainties following the same approach as in our previous paper \citep{Jin2025}.
-First, we fix the orbit libraries and thus also the generated potential in the best-fitting model and randomly perturb the mock kinematic maps 1000 times based on their error maps.
-Then, we calculate the orbit weights to derive 1000 new $\chi^2$ values.
+For model-predicted masses from each mock dataset, we estimated their uncertainties following the same approach as in our previous paper \citep{Jin2025}.
+First, we fixed the orbit libraries and thus also the generated potential in the best-fitting model and randomly perturbed the mock kinematic maps 1000 times based on their error maps.
+Then, we calculated the orbit weights to derive 1000 new $\chi^2$ values.
 The fluctuation within the $\pm1\sigma$ ($68\%$; $\Delta\chi^2_{\rm CL}$) region of these $\chi^2$ values is defined as the $1\sigma$ confidence level.
 The mass variations in models within the $1\sigma$ confidence level ($\chi^2-\chi^2_{\rm min}\le\Delta\chi^2_{\rm CL}$) are treated as uncertainties.

 Since the model-predicted stellar ages are derived from the stellar orbits, their uncertainties originate from variations in both mock kinematic maps and age maps.
-For each mock data set, we first fix the age maps and calculate the orbit ages for models within the $1\sigma$ confidence level.
-The variations of model-predicted stellar ages are defined as uncertainties induced by the kinematic maps $\Delta t_{\rm kin}$.
-Then, we randomly perturb the mock age maps 1000 times based on their error maps and recalculate the orbit ages with unchanged orbit libraries and weights.
-The standard deviations of ages from these 1000 perturbations are taken as the uncertainties induced by the age maps $\Delta t_{\rm age}$.
-We assume that these two factors independently contribute to the uncertainties.
-Thus, the overall uncertainties $\Delta t_{\rm all}$ can be derived using the error propagation formula ($\Delta t_{\rm all}^2=\Delta t_{\rm kin}^2+\Delta t_{\rm age}^2$).
-Similarly, for stellar metallicities, the overall uncertainties $\Delta Z_{\rm all}$ are calculated following the same procedure ($\Delta Z_{\rm all}^2=\Delta Z_{\rm kin}^2+\Delta Z_{\rm met}^2$).
+For each mock dataset, we first fixed the age maps and calculated the orbit ages for models within the $1\sigma$ confidence level.
+The variations among the model-predicted stellar ages are defined as uncertainties induced by the kinematic maps, $\Delta t_{\rm kin}$.
+Then, we randomly perturbed the mock age maps 1000 times based on their error maps and recalculated the orbit ages with unchanged orbit libraries and weights.
+The standard deviations of ages from these 1000 perturbations are taken as the uncertainties induced by the age maps, $\Delta t_{\rm age}$.
+We assumed that these two factors independently contribute to the uncertainties.
+Thus, the overall uncertainties, $\Delta t_{\rm all}$, could be derived using the error propagation formula ($\Delta t_{\rm all}^2=\Delta t_{\rm kin}^2+\Delta t_{\rm age}^2$).
+Similarly, for stellar metallicities, the overall uncertainties, $\Delta Z_{\rm all}$, were calculated following the same procedure ($\Delta Z_{\rm all}^2=\Delta Z_{\rm kin}^2+\Delta Z_{\rm met}^2$).